Vadorequest/serverless-with-next5-boilerplate/README.md

             }))
             ```
         1. Run `sls invoke local -f helloWorld`
-        1. It should print (on the console)
+        1. It should print (on the server)
             ![](./ss/2018-02-25%2013.39.14%20-%20test%20source%20maps.png)

             We can see `ERROR in ./handler.js` with the line number.
 The stacktrace doesn't show the right line though. (if you know how to fix that, let met know!)